sdelgadoc/twitter-bot-as-a-service/README.md

 * Set the Deployment platform as "Cloud Run (fully managed)"
 * For Region, select "us-central1 (Iowa)"
   * This selection is surprisingly important because all the models are in that Region, and if you pick another one, it will degrade performance and increase cost
-* For Service name, pick something relevant, in this case I will use "post-tweet"
+* For Service name, pick something relevant, in this case I will use "post-a-tweet"
 * Finally for Authentication, select "Allow unauthenticated invocations"
   * You will likely want to get more rigorous with authentication, but for now, we're doing this quickly so we can see the result
 * Click on NEXT to continue